SoftwareAG/c8y-docs/content/concepts/glossary.md

 <a name="agent"></a>
 ### Agent
-IoT devices come with a wide variety of protocols, parameters and network connectivity options.
-To interface IoT data sources such as devices {{< product-c8y-iot >}} uses agents.
+Agents are software components which translate the device-specific interface protocol into a single reference protocol and enable secure bi-directional communication in various network architectures.

-Agents are software components which translate the device-specific interface protocol into a single reference protocol and enable secure remote communication in various network architectures.
+<a name="alarm"></a>
 ### Alarm
-An alarm represents an event that requires manual action.
+An alarm represents an [event](#event) that requires an intervention.
+The user or operator of the system has to take action to resolve the alarm (like a power outage).

 <a name="analytics-builder"></a>
 ### Analytics Builder